 If you remain on campus, your instruction will also be remote.
 Students must work with their Schools to make appropriate on-campus accommodations, which may include relocating to a different room or unit to ensure a one-to-one bedroom to bathroom ratio for residence halls.
 Current Harvard University Housing (HUH) residents should contact the HUH leasing team at email@example.com with questions.

 Select Harvard University Dining Services' (HUDS) and School-specific dining halls and cafes will be open for students who remain on campus.
-Beginning March 17 and effective until April 6, however, students can only take food to go.
+Beginning March 17 and effective until further notice, however, students can only take food to go.
 This policy is in accordance with social distancing protocols and local legislation announced by Governor Baker and the Department of Public Health.
 Note that hours will be reduced and access will be limited to individuals with an approved dining plan or School-specific Harvard ID

 - HUDS undergraduate dining hall hours and openings/closings